Local officials to Omahans: Don't crowd into big-box stores

 In an interview after the press conference, Stothert said Pour’s reference to a possible lockdown would in practice mean a shelter-in-place order.

-But Stothert said she and Ricketts feel strongly that a shelter-in-place order is not necessary at this time.
-Health officials in Nebraska haven't recommended that, she noted.
+But Stothert said she and Ricketts feel strongly that a shelter-in-place order is not necessary now.
+Health officials in Nebraska haven’t recommended that, she noted.
 And she said she fears that such an order would lead to more unemployment and an increase in people hoarding critical supplies.

 “This includes, but is not limited to, tattoo parlors, massage therapy, barber shops and beauty/nail salons,” the department said.

-The order will be in place until April 30, unless changed by officials.
+The order will be in effect until April 30, unless changed by officials.

 “While we understand the hardship these restrictions put on dedicated, hardworking service professionals in our community, this is the right decision to help slow the spread of the virus,” said Sarpy County Board Chairman Don Kelly.
 “We highly encourage businesses to shut down as soon as possible, as we will begin enforcing this on Tuesday.”